ynw99/HackerrankSolutions/README.md

 - [Python](#Python)
 # Problems Done
 ## SQL
-Please note that the solutions are in MySQL.
+Please note that the solutions are in `MySQL`.

 |   Number  | Subdomain     | Difficulty | Score  |             Challenge               |           Solution    |
 |   :---    | :----:        | :----:     | :----: |             :----:                  |               ---:    |